Upper bounds of holographic entanglement entropy growth rate for thermofield double states: Summary and Discussion

 \section{Summary and Discussion}

 In this paper, we have studied the upper bounds of the holographic entanglement entropy growth rate which calculated by the H-M surface.
+The H-M surface is a very interesting bulk geometric structure.
+It can be used not only to calculate the entanglement entropy of the bipartition of the thermofield double state in this paper, but also to calculate the entanglement entropy of other choices of boundary subregions.
+In this paper, we focused on bipartition of the thermofield double state to simplify the discussion.
+The methods and teachinques used in this paper can be generalized into the entanglement entropy of other choices of boundary subregion straightforwardly.
+Similar to the codimension-2 H-M surface, the codimension-1 extremal surface can be used to calculate the holographic complexity of the thermofield double states.
+Its time evolution also has properties similar to H-M surfaces and an different upper bound has also been found in Refs.~\cite{Susskind:2014rva,Stanford:2014jda,Yang:2019alh}.

-We first study the Schwarzschild-AdS black hole spacetime with planar, spherical and hyperbolic symmetries and find that there are three different maximums of the growth rate with given mass density, entropy density and temperature respectively.
+In order to obtain the upper bounds of growth rate, we first study the Schwarzschild-AdS black hole spacetime with planar, spherical and hyperbolic symmetries and find that there are three different maximums of the growth rate with given mass density, entropy density and temperature respectively.
 Then we study the RN-AdS black hole cases in the same way and find that the growth rates are always less than that in the Schwarzschild-AdS black hole cases with the same symmetries and given mass density, entropy density respectively.
 That is to say, the existence of Maxwell electromagnetic fields slows down the growth rate of holographic entanglement entropy if the black hole has spherical or planar symmetry.

 The example of RN black hole inspires us to give a conjecture: For all static planar and spherically symmetric asymptotically Schwarzschild-AdS black holes of same mass density or entropy density, the vacuum AdS black hole gives the maximum entanglement entropy growth rate.
 We prove this conjecture by under dominant energy condition and Einstein' equation.
 Furthermore, we considered the black hole spacetime with real scalar fields and take a negative ``mass-square'', which does not obey the dominant energy condition and the bulk geometry is not asymptotically Schwarzschild.
 We perform numerical calculations to give the relationships between the maximum growth rate and the parameters $\phi_{\alpha}$ and $\phi_{\beta}$.
 When we fix the total energy, under the standard quantization scheme, the vacuum black hole case will give the upper bound of the growth rate, and the maximum growth rate will decrease with the increase of parameter $\phi_{\alpha}$.
 However, when we choose alternative quantization scheme, the result will be opposite.
 The maximum growth rate will increase with the increase of parameter $\phi_{\beta}$, and the growth rate given by vacuum black hole is the smallest.
 When we fix the entropy density, in both quantization schemes, the vacuum black hole case gives the upper bound of the growth rate, and the maximum growth rate will decrease with the increase of parameter $\phi_{\alpha}$ or $\phi_{\beta}$.